cclgroupltd/ccl-bplist/README.md

 *ccl_bplist is a small Python module for dealing with binary property lists (bplists).
 It also contains special helper functionality to simplify the processing of NSKeyedArchiver structures often found in binary property lists.*

-_To download the scripts go to the "Source" tab and click "Browse"_

-_A quick-start guide can be found below_

 It converts the binary property list file contents into a native Python object.

 Property List Type | Returned Python Type